rl33-glitch/work-space/README.md

 ### Get Started page

 - The **Get Started** page gives the user the option to log in and to create a new account.
-- The log in form collect the user email and password information.
+- The log in form collects the users email and password information.
-- The Log in form also gives the users the funtionality *Remember me* and *Forgot password*.
+- The Log in form also gives the user the funtionality *Remember me* and *Forgot password*.
 - The sign up form is valuable to the user as it gives them the ability to sign up for free to the **Workspace**.